 Weatherhead's PhD in Organizational Behavior was the first of its kind.
-Graduating our first PhD students in 1964, it set the standard for universities worldwide.
-United by a passion for generating new knowledge of enduring consequence through scholarly inquiry, writing and research, and deeply reflective practice, candidates study in a department consistently ranked among the best in the world.
+Graduating our first PhD students in 1964, our department set the standard for universities worldwide.
+United by a passion for generating new knowledge of enduring consequence through scholarly research, inquiry and writing as well as deeply reflective practice, doctoral students study in a department consistently ranked among the best in the world.

-Recipients of the PhD in Organizational Behavior have taken positions in leading universities and research-oriented organizations such as the London School of Business, Columbia University, Stanford University, the Naval Post-Graduate School, the World Bank and the White House.
+Recipients of our PhD in Organizational Behavior have taken positions in leading universities and research institutions such as the London School of Business, Columbia University, Stanford University, and the Naval Post-Graduate School.

-Organizational behavior is a vital and growing field of knowledge that is concerned with human and developmental processes across levels of analysis from individuals and groups through organizations and inter-organizational systems.
+Organizational behavior is a vital and growing field of knowledge that is concerned with human and developmental processes across levels of analysis from individuals and groups through organizations, inter-organizational systems, and societies.
 The academic roots of the field span the disciplines of individual and social psychology, sociology, anthropology, political science and social philosophy.
 Organizational behavior situates the knowledge and tools of those disciplines in the context of the human dimensions of organizational life.

 We approach the study of organizational behavior from the perspective of human possibility, with a special concern for the dynamics and processes of development and for creating new knowledge of individual, group, and organizational processes of learning, development and transformation.